hansfindel/rails-handlebars/README.md

 ## Usage

-By default the gem will load all the files with the .handlejs or .js.handlejs within the javascripts/templates folder.
+By default the gem will load all the files with the .handlejs or .js.handlejs or simply .hbjs within the javascripts/templates folder.
 These files will be accessible in the Handlebars.TEMPLATES variable.
 Within this variable you can access your templates appending the name of the file or passing it as a key.

-For example, a file located at assets/javascripts/templates named example.handlejs will be accessible in Handlebars.TEMPLATES["example"] and in Handlebars.TEMPLATES.example
+For example, a file located at assets/javascripts/templates named example.handlejs will be accessible in Handlebars.TEMPLATES["example"] and in Handlebars.TEMPLATES.example.

 The gem also supports nesting within the template folder, the key for these files will be the relative path joined by underscors, "_".
 For example, a file located at assets/javascripts/templates/test named file.handlejs will be accessible in Handlebars.TEMPLATES["test_file"] and in Handlebars.TEMPLATES.test_file.